debruijn/random_stuff/README.md

 ## Current contents
 (Knowing me, this might start getting outdated occassionally)
-- Simulate_swiss: a script to show how you could potentially organize a 24 team 4 win or 5 win Swiss tournament.
+- simulate_swiss: a script to show how you could potentially organize a 24 team 4 win or 5 win Swiss tournament.
 Motivation: in current Counterstrike setup for the Major tournaments, 24 teams do a 16 team 3 win Swiss tournament, with 8 teams skipping the first part, and I don't like teams skipping a stage.
+- rendercv_makefile: the Makefile that I use to create different versions of my resume based on a single YAML, allowing for versions without my phone number and email.
+The YAML that I use is not provided, but the output is. :)

 ## General type of content to be expected
 Going by memory of type of stuff I have done in the past and I'd like to put in here in the future: